Brain Fog and Advanced Breast Cancer Treatment

-Similar to other side effects, the cognitive difficulties experienced with breast cancer treatment can range from mild changes to more significant issues.1 For some people, cognitive abilities improve after treatment is finished.
+The cognitive difficulties caused by breast cancer treatment can range from mild changes to more significant issues.
+Talk to your doctor about what to expect with your specific treatment.
+For some people, cognitive abilities improve after treatment is finished.
 Others may experience long-term effects.
-Most people (75-80%) report that their cognitive function is back to normal approximately a year after treatment.3
+Around 75 to 80 percent of people report that their cognitive function is back to normal about 1 year after treatment.1,3

-When cognitive difficulties occur, they can cause a negative impact in a person’s quality of life.
-Those who experience long-term deficits may be unable to return to work or studies and adapting to cognitive changes can be stressful and disheartening.
+When cognitive difficulties occur, they can cause a negative impact on quality of life.
+Those who experience long-term deficits may be unable to return to work or studies.
+Adapting to cognitive changes can be stressful and disheartening.